 - Lost wages from time spent away from work

-Your claim may be subject to mandatory arbitration, mediation, or litigation.
 Your attorney will collect the facts, assess the applicable law, and create a legal strategy ideally suited to your unique situation.
-A medical malpractice attorney also interviews witnesses, collects records, confers with expert consultants, and negotiates with insurers and opposing counsel.
+A medical malpractice attorney also interviews witnesses, collects records, confers with expert witnesses, and negotiates with insurers and opposing counsel.

 What You Can Do To Help